keithalewis/papers/capm/epst.md

 $$
 	R(\xi) - R = \mu(R(\alpha) - R)).
 $$
-This implies the classical CAPM formula by taking expected values.
+This implies the classical CAPM formula by taking expected values where $\alpha$ is the 'market' portfolio.

 ## Appendix